DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - **Time-Of-Check vs. Time-Of-Use (TOC/TOU)**

-	- A time-of-check vs time-of-use attack is a race condition and occurs when an attacker tries to gain privelege to a system by "racing" it to a resource it is attempting to access.
+	- A time-of-check vs time-of-use attack is a race condition and occurs when an attacker tries to gain privilege to a system by "racing" it to a resource it is attempting to access.

 	- The types of programming flaws that allow for race conditions occur when the system (or application) splits up the operations of verifying credentials and providing access to a resource.